albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Status:** `Resolved`
     -   **Description:** Refactored the Tree of Thought (ToT) payload in `AdelaideAlbertCortex.py` for clarity and simplicity.
 Increased the default embedding context size in `cortex_backbone_provider.py` to 4096 to improve embedding quality for longer documents.
 Simplified the frontend input area in `InputArea.jsx` by removing the stop generation button.

--   **ID:** `CORE-FEAT-005`
+-   **ID:** `CORE-REFACTOR-002`
-    -   **Title:** Enhance search, debugging, and system stability.
+    -   **Title:** Overhaul RAG and background processing for robustness and traceability.
-    -   **Status:** `In-Progress`
+    -   **Status:** `Resolved`
-    -   **Description:** This update introduces several enhancements across the system.
-It adds fuzzy and vector search results as an always-on augmented result.
-More detailed debug logs are inserted into the interaction history, making them accessible to `direct_generate` for learning from mistakes.
-The `CortexConfiguration` has been adjusted to include a 25% safety context for token counting mismatches, with the context size set to 4096.
-The file indexer's idle cycle is now 3600 seconds to allow ELP0 and self-reflection to execute.
-Finally, the interaction indexer now includes non-text data in the augmentation mix.
+    -   **Description:** Major refactor of the `background_generate` function in `AdelaideAlbertCortex.py`.
+The RAG pipeline was rebuilt to use a safe, robust helper (`_build_on_the_fly_retriever`) that combines vector and fuzzy search for recent history.
+The entire background task now logs every intermediate thought, draft, and correction as a distinct, traceable interaction in the database, providing a complete audit trail of the AI's reasoning process.
+The reflection process was also redesigned to be a "pure" operation that creates new records instead of updating old ones, ensuring data immutability.